IDNI/TML/README.md

 A bytestring is a binary relation where the first argument is the string's position as in bitstrings, and the second argument represent the value of that byte, from -127 to 128.
 The built-in predicates +-\*\<=/ on those elements (chars and positions) will behave as usual and will overflow.
 A byte will overflow at 8 bits and length will overflow at 64 bits.
-A relation may be defined as a string:
+A relation may be initialized from a string:

 	S"hello world"